abtieku/School_District_Analysis/README.md

 - **How replacing the ninth grade scores affected the following**:

-  - Math and reading scores by grade: 9th graders for Thomas High School had none; nothing else was changed.
+  - Math and reading scores by grade: 9th graders for Thomas High School were excluded; nothing else was changed.
-  - Scores by school spending: No change.
+  - Scores by school spending: There was no change.
-  - Scores by school size: No change.
+  - Scores by school size: There was no change.
-  - Scores by school type: No change.
+  - Scores by school type: There was no change.

 ## Summary
-There are four major changes to be made in the updated school district analysis:
+The major changes to be made in the updated school district analysis are:
-- Average math scores went down by .5%.
-- Average reading scores went down by .3%.
-- Overall scores went down by .3%.

-I am not sure if it was worth our while since the 9th grade math scores were such a small percentage of the total.
+- The District Summary went down slightly for passing math, reading, and overall percentages.
+- On the School Summary, Thomas High School remained in its position as second top school.
+However, its statistics  went down slightly for passing math, reading, and overall percentages.